TAMID-at-Florida-Tech-Track/tech-track-application-prompts/application-questions/tech-project-manager/README.md

-# Tech Team Lead Application
+# Technical Project Manager Application
 For your application, it is highly recommended that you comment your code as clearly as possible.
 Make sure to remember important software engineering
 principles: